 Your loved ones won’t receive their letter until three months before their license expires.
 This gives them plenty of notice and time to make arrangements to follow the following steps.

 Appointments are held at over 100 locations across the province.
 Since Seasons also has several locations across Ontario, you’ll likely be able to find a centre that’s close to your loved one’s place.
 After providing the details and selecting the desired location, you’ll get the date and time of your appointment.
-In rare cases, depending on availability, you may receive a date that’s only available after the licence expires.
+In rare cases, depending on availability, you may receive a date only available after the licence expires.
 In this case, your loved one will obtain a temporary permit that can be used while waiting for the renewal.

 Note that over 80 driving licence renewal is available for up to 6 months at most – after this period, the licence will expire and will no longer be valid in Ontario.
 Therefore, it’s good to have your parents and grandparents consider promptly renewing their request.